Ultimate Boston Real Estate Investing Guide for 2026

 Short-Term Rental Cash-on-Cash Return

-A short-term rental’s cash-on-cash return can tell you if the property is a practical use of your own funds.
-Divide the Net Operating Income (NOI) by the total amount of cash used.
-The return is shown as a percentage.
-If a venture is high-paying enough to reclaim the amount invested promptly, you will get a high percentage.
-Financed investments will have a higher cash-on-cash return because you are investing less of your money.
+A short-term rental's cash-on-cash return will tell you if the venture is a practical use of your cash.
+Divide the Net Operating Income (NOI) by the amount of cash put in.
+The result comes as a percentage.
+If a project is lucrative enough to reclaim the investment budget promptly, you'll receive a high percentage.
+Loan-assisted investments will have a stronger cash-on-cash return because you're investing less of your cash.

 Average Short-Term Rental Capitalization (Cap) Rates